Table of Contents Show

 A Speedrun of the Egoic Growth

 My sobriety started with some simple rules to follow and practice; an early one was stolen from Jordan Peterson: “just don’t lie.”
 It took a while for that to become anything like real.
-And, I’m not the same person I was 4 ½ years ago… but neither was I that forthright, honest, or healthy of a person for that time.
+And, I’m not the same person I was 4 ½ years ago… but neither was I that forthright, honest, or healthy a person for that time.
 A lot of medicine was needed.

 Dopamine Detoxing & Layer Removal